-In landscape photography circular polariser filters (CPL) are often used to eliminate the reflection of the sky from shallow water, making it transparent.
-Even if the effect is subtle, it really improves the photo.
+In landscape photography, you can use circular polariser filters (CPL) to eliminate the reflection of the sky from shallow water, making it transparent.
+Even if it’s a subtle effect, it really improves the photo.

-Here the CPL has been used remove reflections from the shallow water in the foreground, making it more transparent.
+Here I used the CPL to remove reflections from the shallow water in the foreground, making it more transparent.
 Photo credit: Alessandro Torri.

 CPLs helpfully reduce reflections and glare from snow, glass, wet foliage, and roads.